-After completing the booking process with Cargoboard, you will receive an email from us with the customs power of attorney.
+After completing the booking, you will receive an email from us with the customs power of attorney.
 With the completed customs power of attorney, we can handle further communication with customs on your behalf.
-As well as a template for a customs compliant commercial invoice.

-In the case of a presentation, consignments of goods subject to customs duty are reported to the competent customs authority.
-Customs then has the option of inspecting the goods as a result of a customs inspection, or releasing the goods after reviewing the export documents.
+During the customs inspection, dutiable shipments are reported to the competent customs authority.
+Customs have the option of checking the goods as part of a customs inspection.
+After successful inspection of the goods, the export documents are released.

-Especially important for you is the correct specification of the sender address.
-The shipper’s address is used by customs as a location for a possible customs inspection.
+Especially important is the correct specification of the shippers address.
+The shippers address is used by customs as the location for a possible customs inspection.
 After the export declaration, customs has 24-48 hours to inspect your shipment.
 Your goods can be dispatched afterwards.

-Important: A customs inspection is a normal procedure in customs clearance and no cause for concern.
-Most often, a customs inspection takes place as a result of a random inspection.
+Please note: A customs inspection is a normal customs clearance process and is nothing to worry about.
+Most often, a customs inspection takes place following a random inspection.

-When you choose Cargoboard as your freight forwarder for customs clearance, you benefit from our expertise in shipping and logistics services as well as excellent all-round service.
-We rely on strong partners and forwarding networks such as Cargoline.
+When you choose Cargoboard as your freight forwarder for customs clearance, you benefit from our freight forwarding and logistics expertise as well as our excellent all-round service.
+We rely on strong partners and forwarding networks such as the CargoLine.

 Simple and error-free customs declaration

-If you make your customs declaration via Cargoboard, you save time and money.
+If you complete your customs declaration via Cargoboard, you will save time and costs

-Cargoboard provides you with transparency at all times and answers your questions for the entire transport.
+Cargoboard provides you with transparency at all times and answers your questions throughout the entire transport process

-Thanks to clever algorithms, you receive offers in real time on our platform and can process orders in just a few minutes.
+Thanks to clever algorithms, you will receive offers in real time on our platform and can handle orders in just a few minutes

-Save time and money with automated processes and access to one of the largest, international freight forwarding networks.
+Save time and money through automated processes and access to one of the largest, international freight forwarding networks

 Incoterm DAP - Delivered At Place

-We as Cargoboard offer you the Incoterm DAP.
-Incoterms stands for International Commercial Terms.
+At Cargoboard, we offer the Incoterm DAP.
+Incoterm stands for International Commercial Terms.
 These clauses comprise a set of predefined international rules published by the International Chamber of Commerce that establish contract clauses for international trade agreements.

-In addition, we offer you the possibility to take over the import customs clearance for the buyer or recipient when sending your goods outside the European Union.
+In addition, we offer you the possibility to take over the import customs clearance for the buyer or consignee.

-For this you can select in our booking process DAP cleared to pay the import customs clearance of 40 € for the consignees.
+You can select DAP cleared in our booking process to take over the import customs clearance of 40 € for the consignees.

-If you choose DAP uncleared, the recipient will take care of import customs clearance as well as VAT and customs duties.
+If you choose DAP uncleared, the consignees will take care of the import customs clearance in addition to VAT and other customs duties.

 Customs duties and taxes are levied in the countries of destination and therefore cannot be determined in advance.
-These import formalities are handled by our customs team in the respective country and discussed with the respective importer and consignee.
+The import formalities are handled by our customs team in the respective country and discussed with the importer and the consignee.

 - Who bears the costs and responsibility for the individual components of international transport?

-- Where is the transfer of risk?
-Who is responsible for the goods and when?
+- Who is responsible for the goods and when?